bioimagesuiteweb/bisweb/doc/README.md

 This does three things:

 * It creates a light-weight web server.
-* It runs jshint that performs syntax checking on all your JS files
+* It runs JSHint that performs syntax checking on all the JS files
-* It runs webpack which packages all the js files into a single "web-compatible" JS output
+* It runs webpack which packages all the ``.js`` files into a single web-compatible JS output

-Open a web-browser and navigate to [http://localhost:8080/web](http://localhost:8080/web).
-If it all works you should the main screen pop up.
+Open a web-browser and go to [http://localhost:8080/web](http://localhost:8080/web).
+If it all works the main screen should pop up.

-__Note:__ If you look around you will notice that the `html` files live in the `web` directory.
+_Note: The observant reader may notice that the `.html` files live in the `web` directory.
 Executing `gulp build` modifies these and places them in `build/web` for eventual distribution/packaging.
-This does some re-writing of the HTML header to change paths etc.
+This does some re-writing of the HTML header to change paths etc._

 ### Running Regression Tests

-At this point you should try running the regression tests.
-To do this, type:
+The regression tests should function by this point.
+These should be executed to test proper integration of the WebAssembly code.
+To do so, type:

     mocha test

-After a few minutes this will run the regression tests (see the .js files in the _tests_ directory) and hopefully report that they all pass.
+This will take a few minutes to finish.
+The results will be stored in ``.js`` files under ``tests``.
+If not all tests are reported as successful, there may be a problem with the WebAssembly code.

-At this point you have a working JS-development directory.
+At this point the JS-development directory should be fully functional.

 ---

-## Building the C++ Code as a Web Assembly Library
+## Building the C++ Code as a WebAssembly Library

-In the previous section, we used precompiled versions of the C++/WebAssembly code to get us started.
-In this section, we will describe how to build this final part of the software, the C++ code.
-Our instructions are for Unix-style operating systems (Linux, MacOS and the WSL version of Ubuntu Linux that can be easily installed from the MS-Windows Store).
+The previous sections used prebaked versions of the WebAssembly binaries.
+This section will describe how to build this final part of the software, the C++/WebAssembly binaries.
+These instructions are for Unix-style operating systems, e.g. Linux, MacOS and the [WSL version of Ubuntu Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) that can be installed from the MS-Windows Store.

-To do this, we first need to install three software packages that are required for this step:
+This process requires three tools:

-* [_CMake_][CMAKE] : this is the cross-platform make tool that was originally created for the needs of the Insight Toolkit (ITK).
+* [_CMake_](https://cmake.org/) : The cross-platform ``make`` tool originally created for the needs of the [Insight Toolkit (ITK)](https://itk.org/).
-* [_Emscripten_][EMSCRIPTEN] : this is a project out of Mozilla that can be used to compile C++ to webassembly
+* [_Emscripten_](https://github.com/kripken/emscripten): A project from Mozilla that can be used to compile C++ to WebAssembly
-* [_Eigen_][EIGEN] : this is a numerical linear algebra library that is used by our code.
-This is the only external library used by BioImage Suite web.
+* [_Eigen_](http://eigen.tuxfamily.org/index.php?title=Main_Page) : A numerical linear algebra library.
+This is the only external library used by BioImage Suite Web.

 ### Installing CMake

 #### Ubuntu/Debian

-Download and install this from the webpage.
-On Ubuntu install this using apt as follows:
+Ubuntu and Debian support CMake through their built-in package manager, [``apt``](https://help.ubuntu.com/lts/serverguide/apt.html).
+Enter the following:

     sudo apt-get install cmake cmake-curses-gui

 #### MacOS

-On MacOS install cmake from [cmake.org](cmake.org) and then from the GUI follow the instructions under Tools | How to Install for CommandLine Use to install this for command line use.
-The easiest option is propabably to create symbolic links in /usr/local as follows:
+On MacOS install CMake from [their website](https://cmake.org/download/) and then from the GUI follow the instructions under Tools | How to Install for CommandLine Use to install it for command line use.
+The easiest option is propabably to create symbolic links in ``/usr/local`` as follows:

     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install

 ### Installing Python v3.5 or later

-You should also install `python` (v3.5 or later) at this point as well.
-Emscripten will fail to install without a modern version of python installed (especially on MacOS).
+A modern build of Python is needed as well, i.e. v3.5 or later.
+Emscripten will fail to install without one.

-On Ubuntu simply type:
+On Ubuntu type:

     sudo apt-get install python3

-On MacOS, you can use [brew](https://brew.sh/), you can install this using
+MacOS has its own package manager, [brew](https://brew.sh/), that maintains versions of Python.
+If ``brew`` is installed, the latest version of python can be installed using:

     brew install python3

-Please make sure that `python3` is in your path.
-To test:
+Ensure that `python3` is in your path.
+If it is, then

     which python3

-You should get a response that looks like `/usr/bin/python3` or `/usr/local/bin/python3`.
+should return a response that looks like `/usr/bin/python3` or `/usr/local/bin/python3`.

 #### Python Packages